clappr/retry-utils/README.md

 ```
 {
-  resource: 'Hey!
+  retryResponse: 'Hey!
 I as successfull in the third attempt!'
   retryHistory: [
-    attempt_1 : { error: 'Failed at first' },
+    attempt_1 : { retryError: 'Failed at first' },
-    attempt_2 : { error: 'Failed at second' },
+    attempt_2 : { retryError: 'Failed at second' }
-    attempt_3 : { resource: 'Hey!
-I as successfull in the third attempt!' }
   ]
 }
 ```